gogleva/SecretSanta/README.md

 - Question/Problem1: output fasta file for gene_ids only present in output tibble (solved)
 - Problem2: need a separate function to construct mature sequences based on sp_tibble and out_fasta (solved)
 - alternative solution for protein localisation: wolfpsort - run locally, parse the output, etc (done)

-- perform test runs with the supplied paths, check that all the tools are executable in principle
+- perform test runs with the supplied paths, check that all the tools are executable in principle (done) -- signalp2

--- signalp2
   -- signalp3
   -- signalp4 or 4.1
   -- targetp
   -- wolfpsort
   -- TMHMM

 TO DO:
+- clean/complete all fuction documentation
+- unit tests
 - clean tmp files after the signalp run?
 - speed up signalp run by splitting large input file into several smaller ones and run them as a series of small jobs
 - plotting functions for individula peptides (will requre full output) signalp